ant-8/multi-modal-tokenizers/README.md

 # Multi-Modal Tokenizers

 Multi-modal tokenizers for more than just text.
-This package provides tools for tokenizing and decoding images and mixed-modal inputs (text and images) using DALL-E and other models.
+This package provides tools for tokenizing and decoding images and mixed-modal inputs (text and images) using the encoders like DALL-E's VAE.

 ## Installation